aary/sharp/Channel/README.md

 ```

-### `select` API
+### Channel Multiplexing via `select`
-The implementation picks whether you are waiting on a read or a write
+The `select` API implementation picks whether you are waiting on a read or a
-based on the signature of the function passed in along with the channel.
+write based on the signature of the function passed in along with the channel.

 ```c++
 #include <iostream>